 Other than that, you may be able to ask your partner to wear earplugs to lessen their nighttime aggravation.
 Ultimately, the severity of your snoring will dictate the best option to help resolve your issue.

 To discuss the possibility of an anti-snoring device and how it can help you, then get in touch with the team here at Dental Solutions today.
-Either book your free consultation or call our friendly reception on 01925 756565.
+Either book your consultation or call our friendly reception on 01925 756565.